Festus Ezeli facts for kids

 |

 Ifeanyi Festus Ezeli-Ndulue (born October 21, 1989) is a Nigerian-American former professional basketball player.
 He previously played five seasons in the National Basketball Association (NBA).
-Ezeli played college basketball for Vanderbilt before being selected with the 30th overall pick in the 2012 NBA draft by the Golden State Warriors.
-He won an NBA Championship with the Warriors in 2015.
+Ezeli played college basketball at Vanderbilt before being selected with the 30th overall pick in the 2012 NBA draft by the Golden State Warriors, where he won an NBA Championship in 2015.
 Ezeli last appeared in the 2016 NBA Finals and did not play basketball due to his knee surgery in the 2017 season, then coming back in 2021.

 Contents